Señorita Panamá 2018: National Costume Selection

 This year the contestant, was celebrated in the Viva Panamá gala on June 5, 2018.
 It is a competition showing the country's wealth embodied in the colorful and fascinating costumes made by Panamenian designers combining the past and present of Panama.
-The winner costume represent Panamá in Miss Universe 2018 also chose the national costumes for Miss World 2018, Miss International 2018, Miss Earth 2018, Miss United Continents 2018, Reina Hispanoamericana 2018 & Reinado Internacional del Café 2019.
+The winner costume represent Panama in Miss Universe 2018 also chose the national costumes for Miss World 2018, Miss International 2018, Miss Earth 2018, Miss United Continents 2018, Reina Hispanoamericana 2018 & Reinado Internacional del Café 2019.

 Preliminary Interview

 Held on June 6, to Señorita Panamá candidates were qualified in personal interview for the judges.